🎓 Free Educational Tool

 100% Private

-All calculations happen in your browser.
-Your academic data is never sent to any server.
+Every calculation runs in your browser.
+Nothing you enter is sent to any server.

 Who Benefits from This Calculator?

-From students to HR professionals — this tool saves time for anyone dealing with academic credentials.
+From students to HR teams — anyone dealing with mixed grading systems saves time here.

 🎓